XDM-ZSBW/clipboard-to-pieces/README.md

 A lightweight clipboard monitoring service that automatically imports your clipboard content (text and images) into Pieces.app Drive for AI-powered memory management.

+## ⚠️ **SECURITY WARNING - READ BEFORE USE**

+**This service monitors and processes ALL clipboard content on your system.
+Use with extreme caution on development machines.**

+### **Critical Security Risks:**

+1. **🔐 Sensitive Data Exposure**:
+   - **Passwords, API keys, tokens, and credentials** copied to clipboard will be captured
+   - **Private code, proprietary information** may be processed and stored
+   - **Personal data, financial information** could be logged or transmitted

+2. **🛡️ Development Environment Risks**:
+   - **Database connection strings** with credentials
+   - **SSH keys, certificates, and private keys**
+   - **Configuration files** containing sensitive settings
+   - **Debug information** with internal system details

+3. **📡 Data Transmission**:
+   - Content is sent to Pieces.app via PiecesOS API
+   - Images are compressed and uploaded to Pieces.app servers
+   - Text content is processed by Pieces.app's AI systems

+### **Recommended Usage Guidelines:**

+- ✅ **Use only on trusted, secure development machines**
+- ✅ **Review all clipboard content before copying sensitive data**
+- ✅ **Consider using a separate, isolated environment for testing**
+- ✅ **Regularly audit Pieces.app for any sensitive content**
+- ❌ **DO NOT use on production systems or shared workstations**
+- ❌ **DO NOT use when handling customer data or PII**
+- ❌ **DO NOT use when working with financial or healthcare data**

+### **Data Privacy Considerations:**

+- All imported content becomes part of your Pieces.app data
+- Pieces.app may use this data for AI training and improvement
+- Consider the privacy implications of your organization's data policies
+- Ensure compliance with your company's security and privacy requirements

 ## 🎯 What It Does

 This service runs in the background and automatically: